FertigLab/splicemutr/analysis/TCGA/pipeline/README.md

 Each .sh file listed below outlines the usage of the associated .R or .py script in the "scripts" or "inst" subdirectories specifically for producing the data used in the manuscript.

-# building the necessary reference
+# Building the necessary reference

 See the "reference" subdirectory